Global CEO, Havas Creative Network

 He believes in the principles of an open culture – where people are given permission to thrive and take risks – accepting that mistakes are a necessary part of success.
 He is actively engaged in broadening the appeal of the advertising industry and sees diversity and social mobility as key factors in the future health of the creative industries in the UK and Europe.

-Chris is the current Chairman of the IPA Effectiveness Leadership Group, holds a seat on the council of the Creative Industries Federation and the IPA Council, is a member of the Vivendi UK Committee and a trustee of the MOBO Foundation.
+Chris is an executive board member at Vivendi and a trustee of the MOBO Foundation.
 He also holds a number of non-exec positions within the startup community.

 Chris is a regular speaker at industry events and commentator in national press including BBC News, ITV News, The Politics Show, Evening Standard, FT and Sky News.